 1 Timothy 3:16

 TEXT: “He was made apparent in the flesh” EVIDENCE: S* A* C* G 33 syr(pal) syr(p,h)? cop?
 TRANSLATIONS: ASV RSV NASV NIV NEB TEV RANK: B

 NOTES: “God was made apparent in the flesh” EVIDENCE: Se A2 C2 Dc K L P Psi 81 104 614 630 1241 1739 1881 2495 Byz Lect TRANSLATIONS: KJV ASVn RSVn NASVn NIVn

 NOTES: “Which was made apparent in the flesh” EVIDENCE: D* lat vg syr(p,h)? cop?
 TRANSLATIONS: ASVn RSVn

-It seems also that this verse was interpolated to be a theological evidence for the deity of the Christ.
+It seems also that this verse was changed to be a theological evidence for the deity of Jesus.

-We can also see the story of the adulterer in Gospel John 7:53-8:11, and the end of Gospel Mark 16:9-20, which both have much importance, as the first is used as an evidence for the Christians so that they are not restricted by the law, and the other which talks about the resurrection of Jesus and his sitting on the right of the Father, and many scholars admit that these two stories are not present in the early manuscripts. not only that, but Augustine of Hippo mentioned an interesting reason for omitting the story of the adulterer:
+We can also see the story of the adulterer in Gospel John 7:53-8:11, and the end of Gospel Mark 16:9-20, which both have much importance, as the first is used as an evidence for the Christians so that they are not restricted to the law, and the other one talks about the resurrection of Jesus and his sitting on the right of the Father.
+Many scholars admit that these two stories are not present in the early manuscripts.
+Moreover, Augustine of Hippo mentioned an interesting reason for omitting the story of the adulterer: